 Automotive components are becoming more and more complicated, even the mundane headliner.
 Take a look at this headliner from a late model Jaguar.
 With all its electrical connectors, conduits and special padding, the process of removing and restoring a headliner from a late model vehicle is no longer simple.

 Automotive Headliner Repair

 Replacement Headliner Board

-As you can see from the pictures below, the repair turned out great.
-We were able to restore the ceiling it to mint condition.
+As you can see from the pictures above, the repair turned out great.
+We were able to restore the ceiling to mint condition.
 But, it wasn't easy.